Cat Doused With Gasoline, Thrown In Garbage Bag In PA: Reward Offered For Information

 “You can start to see her normal personality coming out she’s very sweet she loved her head to be rubbed she likes chin rubs.”

 Dr. Davani told reporters that the humane society spent all day treating Maisy.
-They were very concerned that with the amount of gasoline soaked into her fur that it would affect her lungs or neurological functions, but so far, she seems to be healing well, People reports.
+They were very concerned that the amount of gasoline soaked into her fur would affect her lungs or neurological functions, but so far, she seems to be healing well, People reports.

 “The technicians spent all day bathing and drying her.
 The gas was so embedded in her fur that she wasn’t drying, and because of this her internal body temperature had dropped.
 We had to shave most of her body in order to get her temperature up again.
 She is also very underweight and suffering from skin sensitivity.”